 All relevant facts will be gathered and the appropriate manager will review the information and determine the outcome of the complaint.
 He/she will then write to inform you of this outcome, which will be one of three judgements:

 If you are not satisfied with the manager's conclusion you may ask the council to reconsider it.
-The review will be carried out by the respective Executive Director or Head of Service that line manages the manager and they will normally write to you within five working days.
+The review will be carried out by either the Chief Executive, Deputy Chief Executive or Head of Service that line manages the manager and they will normally write to you within five working days.

 If you remain dissatisfied with the outcome of your complaint, you can contact the Local Government Ombudsman.